mighty-gerbils/gerbil/doc/guide/intro.md

 The library module is defined in a file named `json.ss` in the Gerbil std library source tree.
-The module declares that it is part of the `std/text` package, which places compiler artefacts in the `$GERBIL_HOME/lib/std/text` directory.
+The module declares that it is part of the `std/text` package, which places compiler artefacts in the `$GERBIL_PREFIX/lib/std/text` directory.
 The namespace prefix for identifiers defined in the module is `std/text/json#`.

 When writing a library module, you should choose an appropriate package for your code.
-The package is specified with a `package: package-path` declaration at the top of a module.
+The package is specified with a `package: package-path` declaration at the top of a module or with a `package:` entry in the `gerbil.pkg` plist.
 It effects the namespace of the module and placement of compiled code.

-By default library modules are looked up in the `$GERBIL_HOME/lib` and `~/.gerbil/lib` directories.
+By default library modules are looked up in the `GERBIL_INSTALL_PREFIX/lib` and `${GERBIL_PATH:~/.gerbil}/lib` directories.
 You can specify additional directories to be searched with the `GERBIL_LOADPATH` environment variable.
 You can also modify the load-path at runtime with `add-load-path`.

 #### Building Libraries